adambard/learnxinyminutes-docs/gleam.html.markdown

   io.debug(2.2 >=.
 1.3)
   io.debug(2.2 <=.
 1.3)

-  // Floats are represented as 64 bit floating point numbers on both the Erlang
+  // Floats are represented as 64-bit floating point numbers on both the Erlang
   // and JavaScript runtimes.
   // The floating point behaviour is native to their respective runtimes, so
   // their exact behaviour will be slightly different on the two runtimes.